castai/docs/docs/product-overview/console/security-insights.md

 description: Discover security insights about your clusters.
 ---

-# Security Insights
+# Security Report

 CAST AI performs various checks on information gathered by CAST AI agents.
 CAST AI security insights provide security recommendations for your Kubernetes clusters.
-To see security insights, you must visit Security Insights page from the side menu.
+You must visit the "Security Report" page from the side menu to see security insights.

 ![](images/security-insights-overview.png)

 ## Overview

-When visiting Security Insights, you will first see an overview of your cluster.
+When visiting Security Report, you will first see an overview of your cluster.
-The overview page lets you understand how the Security Insights report changed over time.
+The overview page lets you understand how the security issues detected by CAST AI changed over time.
 The top section of the overview page represents the state of failed checks in your cluster.
 In the diagram, you can see how that state has changed over time.
-Above the diagram, you can see the current state of insight checks.
+Above the diagram, you can see the current state of security checks.

 ![](images/failed-checks-overview.png)

 The bottom section of the overview page is tabbed.
-Tab "Best practices checks" shows an overview of Kubernetes resources that CAST AI checked for possible misconfigurations.
+Tab "Best practices" shows an overview of Kubernetes resources that CAST AI checked for possible misconfigurations.

 ![](images/best-practices-overview.png)

-Tab "Vulnerability checks" shows how many Kubernetes resources CAST AI scanned for vulnerabilities.
+Tab "Vulnerabilities" shows how many Kubernetes resources CAST AI scanned for vulnerabilities.

 ![](images/vulnerabilities-overview.png)